All Episodes

 We think this distinction and its explicit recognition in this amendment of great weight in this argument because the next paragraph of this same section, which is the one mainly relied on by the plaintiffs in error, speaks only of privileges and immunities of citizens of the United States and does not speak of those of citizens of the several states.

-And that the latter, meaning state citizens, whatever they may be, are not intended to have any additional protection by this paragraph of the amendment.
+that it is only the former which are placed by this clause under the protection of the federal constitution and that the latter, meaning state citizens, whatever they may be, are not intended to have any additional protection by this paragraph of the amendment.

 So the 14th Amendment basically doesn't apply at all.

-For white people to white people.
+For white people.

 The 14th Amendment is basically the Bill of Rights for Negroes.